On-Campus Student Housing

-Category C - Special Interest: Consist of social, recreational and/or personal development organizations and clubs whose focus encompasses a broader scope involving shared interests in advancing a specific area or personal interest or where members cooperate to affect or to produce solutions within a larger community and not limited to particular career field.
+Category C - Special Interest: Consists of social, recreational and/or personal development organizations and clubs whose focus encompasses a broader scope involving shared interests in advancing a specific area or personal interest or where members cooperate to affect or to produce solutions within a larger community and not limited to a particular career field.

 Visit www.southeast.edu/studentorganizations/ for further details and a list of active organizations and clubs.
 In addition to the website, a current list of clubs and organizations will be kept on file with the Campus Student Life coordinator, along with all associated constitutions, members, officers, activities, etc. The Campus Student Life coordinator will serve as the custodian of the organizations and clubs for the respective campus.